-Presentation Builder is a tool within the App Data Room app that allows sales reps to create custom slides to personalize their sales presentations.
+Presentation Builder is a tool within the app that allows sales reps to create custom slides to personalize their sales presentations.

-To start Presentation Builder, tap on Agendas button in the bottom navigation bar in the app then create a new agenda or choose an existing agenda.
+To start Presentation Builder, tap on Agendas button in the bottom navigation bar, then create a new agenda or choose an existing agenda.
 (Click here to learn how to Create an Agenda).
-Then tap the “Add Slide” button.
+Tap the “Add Slide” button.

 You will be given six different templates to choose from (including the option to start with a blank page.)
 These templates can serve as titles, additional content, or contact information.